AddASecond/SeqGAN-Poem-torch-PARL/README.md

 * rewards(loss) are used to train critic/env(discriminator) and actor/agent(generator)

+* All PARL-related codes are used in train_generator_PG in main function

 ## TODOs
 * train using Poems as corpus   -Done
 * using PARL framework   -Done